webage003/bigbangrke/docs/developer_setup.md

 yq r examples/complete/envs/dev/patch-bigbang.yaml 'spec.values' > my-values.yaml

 # Modify my-values.yaml
 # Install using your new values.
 You could also modify the values in place.
+(Note: You don't need to set registryCredentials if you configured registry pull secret on the cluster in previous steps)

 helm upgrade -i bigbang chart -n bigbang --create-namespace --set registryCredentials.username='<your user>' --set registryCredentials.password=<your cli key> -f my-values.yaml
 ```